DjangoGirls/tutorial/django_installation/README.md

     Successfully installed django
     Cleaning up...

+> If you get an error when calling pip on Ubuntu 12.04 please run `python -m pip install -U --force-reinstall pip` to fix the pip installation in the virtualenv.

 ### Installing PostgreSQL package for Python

 First, install Heroku Toolbelt from https://toolbelt.heroku.com/ While we will need this mostly for deploying your site later on, it also includes Git, which might come in handy already.